Maple-Gray-NS/CatHound/readme.md

 # CatHound
 A serverless hashcat parsing tool.
-Simplely run open the HTML file in your browser.
+Simply open the HTML file in your browser.

 ![CatHound](assets/screenshot.png)